 Keeps the Chimney in Good Condition

 Regular chimney sweeping reduces wear and tear on a chimney by removing soot, ash, creosote, and bits of wood.
 It also detects minor problems, such as cracked masonry, chipped bricks, or missing mortar, allowing the homeowner to repair the chimney before these problems become big issues.

-With DIY chimney cleaning kits on the market, it may seem like chimney cleaning is an easy DIY job.
-While it may be possible to clean your chimney yourself, it’s not a task that many homeowners have the skill—or desire—to undertake.
-Cleaning chimneys is a messy job, and incorrect preparation or cleaning can push soot into your home, potentially damaging your furnishings.
-It’s also a dangerous job, especially if you’re working from the roof.
+With DIY chimney cleaning kits on the market, it may seem like it would be easy to learn how to sweep a chimney.
+While a DIY chimney sweep isn’t impossible, it’s not a task that many homeowners have the skill—or desire—to undertake.
+Cleaning chimneys is a messy job, and incorrect preparation or cleaning can push soot into the home, potentially damaging furnishings.
+It’s also a dangerous job, especially if it requires working from the roof.

 Chimney sweeps require protective gear like respirator masks and safety glasses to protect themselves from irritating and potentially carcinogenic material.
-You’ll need enough knowledge to diagnose any issues, and you’ll need to know how to make any necessary repairs should you come across any damage.
+Homeowners will need enough knowledge to diagnose any issues, as well as how to make any necessary repairs if there is any chimney damage.

 Questions to Ask About Chimney Sweeping

 It’s vital to hire a chimney sweep who knows what to do, has the right tools, and is experienced.
 An expert will know what kind of inspection the chimney needs and will come prepared for the job.
 Experience often means a chimney sweep has the proper tools and qualifications and knows what to look for in an inspection—and what to do to fix any problems discovered.
 An online search is the easiest way to find chimney pros and get an idea of their businesses.
 References and word-of-mouth recommendations are reassuring, but reviews may tell a more complete story of the company’s performance.

 - Will a Chimney Safety Institute of America (CSIA)–certified chimney sweep do the job?